-South Africa remains among the top long-haul business events destinations in the world and is the premier business events destination in Africa.
+South Africa remains among the top long-haul business events destinations in the world and is the premier business events destination in Africa

 Government recognises business events tourism as an area with significant growth potential and has therefore established the South Africa National Convention Bureau (SANCB) to further promote growth in the conferencing industry.
-The SANCB is tasked with coordinating national bidding, undertaking research and collaborating with city and he business events industry to t a united front for destination South Africa.
+The SANCB is tasked with coordinating national bidding, undertaking research and collaborating with city and provincial convention bureaus and the business events industry to present a united front for destination South Africa.